interseroh/report-cockpit-birt-web/README.md

 *This is currently under development!*

 The simple authorization mechanism is based on a match between a user, a role and a report.
-Each user that wants to access a report should be included in a specific role.
-The role has access to that specific report.
+Each user that wants to access a report should be included in a specific role which in turn has an access to that given report.
 For instance, to open a report with the name `multiselect` the user `birt` must be a member of the role `role_company` and this specific role has access to `multiselect` report.

 For details see the uml class diagram.
 ![Domain Model](https://github.com/interseroh/report-cockpit-birt-web/blob/master/src/main/resources/model/report-cockpit-birt.jpg)